Vacuum Structure of an Extended Standard Model with $U(1)_D$ Symmetry: Parameter space

 \section{Parameter space}

 In this section, utilizing the results from the previous sections, we perform a numerical study for the parameter space of the model within the allowed ranges of the model's couplings.
 For this purpose, we take into account theoretical and experimental constraints, including the bounded-from-below conditions, global minimum constraint, the perturbative constraint of the quartic couplings up to the Planck scale, and the Higgs invisible decay.
 Throughout this numerical study, we will set $v_2 \simeq 246$ GeV, and $m_{H_2} \simeq 125$ GeV for the SM Higgs-like field.
-We select five benchmark points in Table \ref{table:3}, all satisfying the aforementioned constraints.
-These BPs differ in their scalar couplings and mass spectra, offering different mixing scenarios and decay possibilities.

 We first explore the mass spectra for the charged scalar $\tilde{\eta}$ and the massive pseudoscalar $A_3$.
-Figure \ref{fig:mhc-mA3} shows the distribution of viable parameter in the $(m_{\tilde{\eta}},m_{A_3})$ plane, using the benchmark values given in Eq.\eqref{eq43}.
-Each point in this plane is obtained by scanning over quartic couplings of the potential with $\lambda_{3,10} \in (-5,5)$ and mapping the solutions into physical masses.
+Figure \ref{fig:mhc-mA3} shows the distribution of viable parameters within the $(m_{\tilde{\eta}},m_{A_3})$ plane.
+We use the benchmark values given in Eq.\eqref{eq43}, except that the values of {$\lambda_{3} \in (-0.1\pi,0)$ and $\lambda_{10} \in (-0.1\pi,0.1\pi)$} are varied, then map the solutions into physical masses.
 The color shading represents the density of parameter points that satisfy all theoretical constraints.
 Brighter regions (yellow) correspond to a higher concentration of allowed solutions, whereas darker regions (blue) indicate a lower density of viable points.
 The overlaid contours mark lines of constant density, and no viable points are found outside the contours (darkest blue), implying that these regions are excluded.
 This density plot structure further highlights that the majority of viable points cluster in the higher-mass region of the band, whereas the lower-mass region is more sparsely populated.

+{Next, we select five benchmark points that satisfy the aforementioned theoretical constraints from Figure \ref{fig:mhc-mA3} and summarize them in Table \ref{table:3}.
+These BPs differ in their scalar couplings and mass spectra, offering different mixing scenarios and decay possibilities.
+By using these BPs, we confirm that all of the scalar masses are positive, and we show the results in Table \ref{table:4}.}